launchdarkly/ld-relay/README.md

 $ docker build -t ld-relay .
 ```

+In docker, the config file is expected to be found at `/ldr/ld-relay.conf` unless you are using environment variables to configure the relay.

 ### Docker environment variables
 The docker entrypoint uses environment variables to configured the dockerized LD Relay instance.